barumau/pandunia/eng/L-sema.md

 # Semantics of Pandunia

 ## Multipurpose words

 Pandunia has a solid system of semantics that is based on natural meanings of words and simple logical rules on how to use them in a systematic way.
-Every word has potentially many possible uses.
+Every root word has potentially many possible uses.
-Words don't belong permanently into any _word classes_ or _part-of-speech_ categories.
+Roots don't belong permanently into any word-classes or part-of-speech categories.
-For example, the word
+For example, the root
-**hogo**
+**pir-**
 can mean 'fire', 'fiery', 'burning' and 'to burn'.
-The actual meaning emerges in the sentence context.
+The actual meaning emerges in sentence context and when a word-class ending is attached to it.

 The noun meaning, 'fire', emerges when the word occupies the position of a noun in a sentence.

-**mi vize da hogo.**
+**mi viza pire.**
 – I see fire.

-The adjectival meaning, 'fiery', emerges in adjectival position.
+The adjectival meaning, 'fiery', emerges when the adjective ending *-i* is applied.

-**mi vize un hogo kar.**
+**mi viza piri gar.**
 – I see a fiery chariot.

-The verbal meaning, 'to burn', emerges in verbal position.
+The verbal meaning, 'to burn', emerges when either one of the verb endings, *-a* or *-u*, is applied.

-**mi hogo som moke.**
+**mi pira muk.**
-– I burn some wood.
+– I burn wood.
+**muk piru.**
+– Wood burns.

 Verb, noun and modifier are created independently from the base word.
 Therefore their meanings don't depend on each other,